201 Thayer Street

 401-863-3524 [email protected]

-The Writing Center is part of the Sheridan Center for Teaching and Learning and is located on the 5th floor of the Sciences Library.
-Our hours are Sunday - Thursday 1-7 p.m.
+The Writing Center is part of the Sheridan Center for Teaching and Learning.
 Writers can request a 60-minute appointment through the online scheduling application.
+See the Writing Center website for current hours and available appointment formats (virtual or in-person).
 The Writing Center also facilitates writing retreats, writing groups, and dissertation writing workshops for graduate students.
 Additionally, the Sheridan Center's English Language Support offers a workshop series as well as one-on-one consultations with a dedicated staff person for multilingual writers.
 Please check [email protected] and the Sheridan Center’s workshops page for announcements about programming for graduate writers.

 The Writing Center is a free academic support service available to all members of the Brown Community.
 Writing Center staff are experienced writers and teachers who participate in ongoing training in Writing Center theory and practice and non-hierarchical methods of teaching writing one-on-one.
 Experienced as well as inexperienced writers are encouraged to come to the Center to talk about and work on their writing.
 Writing Center staff can work with writers who are just starting, midway through, and at the finishing stages of a project.
 Writers work with the Center to talk through their ideas to gain greater clarity and a sense of purpose (sometimes before they have even begun writing), to overcome writer's block, to develop a writing schedule, to appropriately and persuasively address particular audiences, to tighten their arguments, to strengthen their organizational structures, and to work on issues of clarity and style.
 While the Writing Center does not offer copy-editing, we do work with writers in one-on-one consultations to develop self-editing skills.